Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 \subsubsection{A Gluing-Compatible Distribution of PCOs}

-We shall utilize the above mentioned property of the maximal decomposition of the superstring amplitude to distribute the PCOs on Riemann surface in a gluing-compatible way.
-This has been constructed in \cite{Pius:2018pqr}.
-We shall briefly the net effect of such a gluing-compatible choice of PCOs distribution.
+We shall utilize the above-mentioned property of the maximal decomposition of the superstring amplitude to distribute the PCOs on the worldsheet in a gluing-compatible fashion.
+This has been constructed in \cite{Pius201808}.
+We shall discuss the net effect of such a gluing-compatible choice of PCOs distribution.

-Consider the $k^{th}$ term in the maximal decomposition which is associated to the pants decomposition $\mathcal{P}_k=\left\{\mathcal{C}_k^j,~j=1,\cdots,3g-3+n\right\}$. $\mathcal{C}_k^j$ are non-homotopic simple closed geodesics on the surface with lengths $l_{\mcal{C}_k^j}$.
-Using the PCOs distribution described in \cite{Pius:2018pqr} has two main features: 1) we need to extend the region of integration to the whole Teichm\"uller space, and 2) the integration measure is multiplied with the following factor
+\newl Consider the $k$\textsuperscript{th} term in the maximal decomposition which is associated with the pants decomposition $\mathcal{P}_k=\left\{\mathcal{C}_k^j,~j=1,\ldots,3g-3+n\right\}$. $\mathcal{C}_k^j$ are non-homotopic simple closed geodesics on the surface with lengths $l_{\mcal{C}_k^j}$.
+The PCOs distribution described in \cite{Pius201808} has two main features: 1) we need to extend the region of integration to the whole Teichm\"uller space, and 2) the integration measure is multiplied with the following factor

 where $\tau_{\mcal{C}_{k}^j}$ is the twist parameter along $\mcal{C}_{k}^j$.
 Within this modified term, we distribute the PCOs as follows.
 For simplicity, let us assume that all of the off-shell external states are from the NS sector with picture number $-1$.
-We therefore need to distribute $2g-2+n_{NS}$ PCOs on the surface, where $n_{NS}$ denotes the number of external states.
-For this terms, let us use the following choice of PCOs distribution. \begin{itemize} \item For $ l_{\mathcal{C}_k^j}\geq (1+\epsilon)c_*$ for $j=1,\cdots,3g-3+n_{NS}$, we distribute one PCO on each of the pairs of pants in the decomposition $\mcal{P}_k$.
-For each pair of pants, we consider its decomposition into two hexagon.
-We place one PCO on the center of each hexagon.
-The PCO distribution on the corresponding pair of pants is given by the average of PCOs on the two hexagons.
+We, therefore, need to distribute $2g-2+n_{\text{NS}}$ PCOs on the surface, where $n_{\text{NS}}$ denotes the number of external states.
+For this term, let us use the following choice of PCOs distribution. \begin{itemize} \item For $ l_{\mathcal{C}_k^j}\geq (1+\epsilon)c_*$ for $j=1,\ldots,3g-3+n_{\text{NS}}$, we distribute one PCO on each of the pairs of pants in the decomposition $\mcal{P}_k$.
+For each pair of pants, we consider its decomposition into two hexagons.
+We place one PCO in the center of each hexagon.
+The PCOs distribution on the corresponding pair of pants is given by the average of PCOs on the two hexagons.

-\item In the complement region, we need to modify the PCOs distribution in order to compensate for the violation of gluing-compatibility due to the difference between the hyperbolic metric and the metric induced from the plumbing fixture. \end{itemize}
+\item In the complement region, we need to modify the PCOs distribution in order to compensate for the violation of gluing-compatibility due to the difference between the hyperbolic metric and the metric induced from the gluing by the relation \eqref{plumb}. \end{itemize}